 The import restrictions for some poultry products from China remain in place due to the outbreak of avian (bird) flu.

-Importing produce from Ukraine or Japan
+Importing produce from Japan

 Restricted food stuffs